CDBG Compliance Plans and Templates

 Important Grantee Notice

-The Semi-Annual Labor Standards Enforcement Report is due September 30, 2012 for all grantees.
+The Semi-Annual Labor Standards Enforcement Report is due September 30 and March 30th of every year for all grantees.
 Please follow the directions on the memorandum for completing the report.
 Below are HUD form 4710 and a sample to be used for reporting.

 HUD Form 4710